Tandem Training for Language Models: Results

 Since the two-fold goal of tandem training is for the trained senior model to stop using jargon while keeping task accuracy high, we track accuracy as well as jargon over the course of training.
 We do so by storing checkpoints after every 10 gradient updates and using them to generate senior answers for the GSM8K test set. \textbf{Accuracy} is measured as the fraction of answers that provide the correct numerical solution.
 Jargon is measured in two ways: \textbf{notational jargon} is the fraction of answers that contain \lgui{} or \rgui{}, whereas \textbf{linguistic jargon} is the probability of the senior's input language $\Lsen$ in its generated output, according to a language identification method based on a fastText model (see \Appref{app:Language identification}).
 Next, we discuss results for each of the three settings described in \Secref{sec:Training and testing}.

 \xhdr{Skill disparity} The leftmost column of \Figref{fig:results_skill_disparity} shows results for the \textit{skill disparity} setting, where, during tandem training, an (English) GSM8K-specialist senior is paired with a base-\llama junior prompted in English.
 We observe that, whereas before tandem training the senior uses notational jargon (\lgui\rgui) in nearly every answer (99\%), it entirely stops doing so (0\%) within 20 gradient updates. \footnote{ To confirm that jargon indeed disappears due to tandem training, rather than simply due to RL, we isolated the effects of tandem training and RL in a supplementary experiment where we trained the senior using the same RL method, but on rollouts produced by the senior alone.
 In this setup, jargon remains at 99\% for all checkpoints, confirming tandem training, rather than mere RL, as the cause for vanishing jargon. } At this point, accuracy is 33\%, slightly down from the 39\% achieved by the senior before tandem training, and considerably higher than the 24\% achieved by the frozen junior.
-After this point, accuracy first decreases and then remains stable and largely above junior level.
-We hypothesize that the decrease is due to a distribution shift over the course of training: easier problems are more likely to be solved correctly, and since our simple RL method discards unsuccessful rollouts, the senior adapts to easier problems over the course of training.
-However, since the test set still follows the overall difficulty distribution, test accuracy suffers. \footnote{ This hypothesis is supported by the supplementary experiment of RL without tandem rollouts (\cf\ footnote~\ref{fn:jargon for RL-only}): here, too, test accuracy decreased with more training (from 40\% to 34\%), pointing to the RL method, rather than tandem rollouts, as the cause of accuracy deterioration. } While mitigating this issue (\eg, by also learning from unsuccessful rollouts) is an interesting direction for future work, we emphasize the key point: despite jargon having entirely vanished after 20 gradient updates, accuracy still reaches 85\% of the senior's original performance and surpasses junior performance by 38\%.
+Thereafter, accuracy first decreases and then remains stable and largely above junior level.
+We discuss and mitigate the accuracy decrease in the final paragraph of this section.